ChrisWhealy/DistributedSystemNotes/Lecture 3.md

 ### Communication Between Machines

 The only way these machines can communicate with each other is by sending messages.
-The send and receive events then show up as dots on each machine's timeline.
+The send and receive events are represented as dots on each machine's timeline.

 ![Message passing between processes](./img/L3%20Message%20Passing.png)